linjdiana/python-phase-3-practice-challenges/game-tracker-mock/README.md

   - Usernames **can be** changed after the Player is initialized
 - `Player property username`
   - Returns the Player's username
-  - Usernames must be _unique_ strings between 6 and 16 characters,
+  - Usernames must be strings between 6 and 16 characters, inclusive
-    inclusive

 #### Result